 Tamera Cozett THOMPSON2 was born on 9 October 1958.3 Parents: Eldon Emil THOMPSON and Donna Elizabeth REIGEL.

-Tena Marie THOMPSON2 was born on 6 December 1956.3 She died on 21 December 1956.3 Parents: Harvey Thomas THOMPSON and Reta Rae MANGLES.
+Tena Marie THOMPSON2 was born on 6 December 1956.3 She died on 21 December 1956 at the age of 0.3 Parents: Harvey Thomas THOMPSON and Reta Rae MANGLES.

 Terry Richard THOMPSON2 was born on 8 September 1954.3 Infor. in file is from records of Luella Thompson Feland.
 He is a heating and air conditioning repair man,